jimmoffitt/rbRehydrationPT/README.md

 Requested IDs can also be passed in with the setRequestList(array) method.

-Retrieved tweets are written to a user-specified out_box, with a [tweet_id].json filename.
-There is also an option to have the tweets written to a local (MySQL) database.
-(See the PtDB class below for information on what the expected local schema looks like.)
+By default this script writes processed activities (tweets) as individual JSON files.
+The script can also be configured to write activities to a local database.
+There is a PtDatabase class included here that encapsulates the database details, including an ActiveRecord schema description.
+If you are using a database, the PowerTrack configuration file must have a "database" section containing connection details.

-Requests for tweets can result in three results:
+Requests for tweets can produce three results:
 + Tweet is available through API.
 + Tweet is older than what can be provided by Rehydration API.
 30-days old is the anticipated limit.
 + Tweet could not be found and is not available (na).

 Tweets that could not be retrieved can be handled in a flexible fashion.
-+ Tweets IDs are written to an output file.
++ Unavailable Tweets IDs are written to a list which is writtento an output file.
 + Also, for unavailable IDs, a file can be written in a subfolder with the API status written in it.

      + @out_box/@out_box_na/[tweet_id].na
      + @out_box/@out_box_out/[tweet_id].old

+API responses include 3 key elements:
+  1. The tweet ID and associated content (if available)
+  2. Availability (a true/false	Boolean)
+  3. Status (only present for unavailable tweets)

 Usage
 =====